AdamWongCH/analytics-thinking/5-Classification/lesson.md

 * At risk (1)
 * Not at risk (0)

+This is a binary classification problem.

 ---

 ## Key Idea

 A classification model learns patterns that separate groups.

+For example:

+* low engagement → more likely to be at risk
+* high engagement → less likely to be at risk

+The model uses these patterns to assign labels to new observations.

+---

+## Worked Example

+Suppose we have a model that predicts student risk.

+For a group of students:

+* some are correctly identified as at risk
+* some are missed
+* some are incorrectly flagged

+---

+### Data

+Student engagement and outcomes

+---

+### Prediction

+Model assigns “at risk” or “not at risk”

+---

+### Interpretation

+The model is useful only if it correctly identifies students who need attention

+---

+This leads to an important question:

+> What kinds of mistakes are acceptable?

 ---